 Individuals who are supported by staff around the clock for “just in case” situations

-Individuals who are living with aging, dementia, or Alzheimer’s
+Individuals who are aging or living with Alzheimer’s or other type of dementia

-Individuals with various disabilities, disorders, and conditions, including physical disabilities, developmental disabilities, autism, cerebral palsy, quadriplegia, or TBI
+Individuals with various disabilities, disorders, and conditions, including people with physical disabilities, developmental disabilities, autism, cerebral palsy, quadriplegia, and people who are TBI survivors

 Opportunities for independence and self-determination

-Enabling people to live their lives where and with whom they choose
+People are able to live a life of their choosing, where and with whom they choose.

 Ongoing and consistent skill development and teachable moments